Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Conclusion

 \section{Conclusion}

 We present a physics-guided framework for understanding and designing semiconductor–nanocluster photocatalytic interfaces by explicitly resolving their lateral electronic heterogeneity.
-Using a systematic \textit{ab initio} dataset of GaN-, InGaN-, and ScGaN-based nanocluster interfaces, we show that these systems operate not as uniform catalytic surfaces, but as nanoscale lateral devices in which spatially distinct regions cooperate to enable charge separation, transport, and surface chemistry.
-Region-resolved PLDOS analysis and physically motivated electronic descriptors reveal how nanocluster-covered regions promote charge injection, while adjacent uncovered nitride regions facilitate surface activation, with substrate-dependent electrostatics defining the overall operating regime.
-Interpretable machine-learning analyses serve as a quantitative tool to generalize these physical trends across chemical space.
-The resulting design principles emphasize lateral heterogeneity, interfacial electrostatics, and the role of substrate–nanocluster coupling in establishing the electrostatic baseline and lateral functionality.
+Using a systematic \textit{ab initio} dataset of GaN-, InGaN-, and ScGaN-based nanocluster interfaces, we show that these systems can be described not as uniform catalytic surfaces, but as laterally heterogeneous interfaces in which spatially distinct regions exhibit different electronic responses.
+Region-resolved PLDOS analysis and physically motivated electronic descriptors indicate that nanocluster-covered regions are associated with charge injection, local band bending, and nanocluster-induced gap states, while adjacent uncovered nitride regions retain surface-localized states and electrostatic features that may influence adsorbate interactions and surface activation.
+Interpretable machine-learning analyses are used to assess the correlation between electronic descriptors and single-H adsorption energetics, showing that global descriptors capture broad adsorption-energy trends while region-resolved descriptors provide complementary insight into local interfacial electrostatics and charge redistribution.
+In addition, the Interface Score provides a physics-informed way to combine region-resolved interface descriptors into a single comparative metric, which may help compare and screen heterogeneous model interfaces on a common physical basis.
 Although demonstrated for III-nitride systems, the underlying concepts are broadly applicable to heterogeneous semiconductor interfaces where lateral electronic structure governs energy-conversion processes.